-In collaboration with the University of Michigan, we published our first IRB-approved study in 2016 and are currently in the process of our second research study!
+In collaboration with the University of Michigan, we published our first IRB-approved study in 2016.
+We are awaiting publication for our second follow-up study now and are in the process of two more IRB-approved studies!

 Our First Research Study:

 We conducted a survey of 244 medical cannabis patients in Michigan with chronic pain for 3 months.
 Our goal was to collect data to examine if using medical cannabis for chronic pain affected one’s opioid consumption as well.
 We saw testimonial evidence of this everyday in our consultation rooms.
 Click the link below to read our study that was published in the Journal of Pain!

 Medical Cannabis Use Is Associated With Decreased Opiate Medication Use in a Retrospective Cross-Sectional Survey of Patients With Chronic Pain (2016)

 - Cannabis use was associated with 64% lower opioid use in patients with chronic pain.

 - Cannabis use was associated with better quality of life in patients with chronic pain.